babylonlabs-io/covenant-emulator/covenant-signer/transition-guide.md

 covenant emulator.

 Once the covenant signer is set up and unlocked, you can configure the covenant emulator to use it.
-The URL of the covenant signer, which is configured by the covenant members but in this example we use the default value of `http://127.0.0.1:9791`, should be specified in the covenant emulator's configuration file under the `remotesigner` section.
+The URL of the covenant signer is configured by the covenant members but in this example we use the default value of `http://127.0.0.1:9791`.
+This is specified in the covenant emulator's configuration file under the `remotesigner` section.

-It's important to note that the key specified in the covenant emulator's configuration is not the covenant key itself.
+> ⚡ Note: It's important to note that the key specified in the covenant emulator's configuration is not the covenant key itself.
 Instead, it is a key used for sending Cosmos transactions.